SteveKueng/simpleMDMpy/README.md

 ## usage
-clone the repo and download the simpleMDMpy. copy the "simpleMDMpy" Folder someware you need it.
+clone the repo and download the simpleMDMpy. copy the "simpleMDMpy" Folder somewhere you need it.

 import simpleMDMpy